Becoming a volunteer

-There are a variety of interesting jobs to be done, and our volunteers bring a wide range of skills to the organisation.
+There are a variety of interesting jobs to be done, and volunteers bring a wide range of skills to the organisation.
 Some volunteers are in full time employment, others are retired and the mix is useful to cover daytime and evening production sessions.
 It is important to us to have the right person in the right job, either in front of the microphone or behind the scenes.
 Reliability and commitment are essential amongst all the volunteers.

 Below is a list of the main jobs.
-If you are interested to find out more about them, why not visit the studios and meet the volunteers and see if you would like to be part of the team.
-We can give you training if you need it.
-Contact the Swindon Talking Newspaper Association on email@example.com or telephone 01793-522511 and leave a message on our answerphone.
+If you are interested in finding out more about them, why not visit the studios and meet the volunteers and see if you would like to be part of the team.
+Training is provided if needed.
+Contact Swindon Talking News on email@example.com or telephone 01793 522511 and leave a message on the answerphone.Jobs

 Whatever the job, all volunteers: